 Director of Institutional Relations at the Association of Traffic and Transportation Journalists of Argentina (APTTA).
 Specialist in Road Safety Communication.
 Author of “Style Manual on Traffic Communication”, an innovative publication declared by the Chamber of Deputies of Argentina to be an invaluable addition to the efforts to improve road safety.
 She has given several lectures, conferences and media interviews to journalists and media specialists.
 She was Chief of Press of the National Road Safety Agency of the Ministry of Interior and Transport of Argentina.

-Jordyn Murphy is the Project Manager of ICSB and a graduate from the George Washington University with a BBA in Entrepreneurship.
+Jordyn Murphy is the Global Project Director of ICSB and a graduate from the George Washington University with a BBA in Entrepreneurship.
 As the Project Manager of the International Council for Small Business (ICSB), she works directly with Board of Directors, President, and Executive Committee to carry out operations around the world.

 Her strategic role includes creating, testing and implementing new products for members and private-sector partners.
 She serves as a liaison from ICSB to the domestic and international membership base as well as the United Nations.
 She is the primary point of contact for all stakeholders including affiliate secretariats, board members, to Non-affiliated ICSB members and potential members.
 She also is involved in the organization of the ICSB World Congresses.